pchiorean/Indentz/README.md

   File1\_`1400x400`\_`700x137`\_`5`mm\_QR.indd | 1400x400 | 700x137 | 5
   File2\_`597x517`\_`577x500.5`\_`3`mm V4\_QR.indd | 597x517 | 577x500.5 | 3

   > It searches for pairs of numbers like `000x000` (where `000` means a group of at least one digit, followed or not by decimals, and optionally by `mm` or `cm`).
 If only one pair is found, it's the size of the page.
 If two are found (e.g., `000x000_000x000`), the larger pair it's the page size, the smaller pair the visible/safe area size.
-If followed by a one- or two-digit sequence, this will be bleed.
+If followed by a one- or two‑digit sequence, this will be bleed.

 * **`PageSizeFromMargins.jsx`** resizes each page to its margins.